kevin61225/hw-backend-api-design/README.md

 ## Target

-1. Design and draw architecture for the data process and show where can API server retrieve the processed data.
+1. Design and draw architecture for the whole data process flow, including how API server retrieve the processed data.
 2. Design and draw table schema.
 Use the `.csv` file in `data` folder, your table __MUST__ have the following columns down below.
       | Column | Description |
       | -- | -- |